mrocklin/blog/_posts/work/2018-11-28-python-2-and-cython.md

 used by large institutions, and whose livelihood depends a bit on continued uptake, I'll admit that I'm hesitant to jump onto the [Python 3 Statement](https://python3statement.org/).
-For me personally, seeing Cython as an option to provide continued to support makes me much more comfortable with dropping Python 2.
+For me personally, seeing Cython as an option to provide continued support makes me much more comfortable with dropping Python 2.

 I also think that maintaining a conda channel of Cython-compiled